Paribus Review: How to Get Money Back for Shopping Online

-Instead of shrugging your shoulders and saying oh well and good riddance to that extra money you spent, you can try using the Paribus app to reclaim it.
+Instead of shrugging your shoulders and saying oh well and good riddance to that extra money you spent, you can try using Paribus to reclaim it.

 What Is Paribus?

-Paribus is an app for people who like to shop online.
+Paribus is a service for people who like to shop online.
 Paribus reviews the purchases you make and monitors the retailer’s prices afterward to alert you if there is a price adjustment.

 You may not know this, but many retailers offer price matching services, which means they adjust their pricing if you happen to find the same exact item at a lower price.
 Price matching can also extend several days after you’ve made a purchase for an average of 7 to 15 days.

 With Paribus, when you make a purchase and then see that the item’s price reduced just days after, you may be eligible to receive some money back.

 Stores are always adjusting their pricing and offering sales so you may experience price drops all the time whether you notice them or not.
 Paribus tracks these price changes and helps you request rebates because let’s face it, most of us don’t have time to read through each store’s policy and track down the rebates we deserve.

 In a way, Paribus acts as your personal assistant to make sure you’re not spending more than you need to when shopping online and it does all this for free.
 Especially during the holidays or other times when you are stretched thin, a tool like this can be extremely helpful in maximizing your online shopping activity, making sure you get the most for your money.

 Paribus connects to your email address in order to track your online purchases and monitor stores for potential rebate opportunities.